There is an ancient text in alchemy that says:

 The interaction of these three aspects of consciousness creates a strong embodied aware ego process which allows a person to integrate the different and often conflicting aspects of self.
 This integration process promotes individuation and a sense of wholeness, self-acceptance and choice.
 This is a non-judgmental place to do deep personal work while learning a powerful new approach with clients!
 You will learn through didactic teaching, experiencing, and dreamwork.

 These are ongoing groups that one can enter at any time.

 *Voice Dialogue was originated by Dr. Hal Stone, Ph.D., Jungian Analyst, and Sidra Stone, Ph.D

-Prerequisite: Group is for therapists, mental health and body/work professionals
+Prerequisite: Groups are for therapists, mental health and body/work professionals